-BA (Hons) Television and Video Production alumna Natalie Green has recently finished working on one of this year’s most popular reality TV shows – Love Island.
+BA (Hons) Television Production alumna Natalie Green has recently finished working on one of this year’s most popular reality TV shows – Love Island.

 Natalie worked as a camera operator, and spent nine weeks based in Majorca filming the show.
 She talked to us about how the opportunity came about, what she did day-to-day, and her favourite memories.

 How did the opportunity to work on Love Island come about?